mattcooperdev/coopgarms/README.md

 #### Wishlist

 The wishlist view shows the User's saved items.
 This is only viewable to registered users logged-in to their account.
-A later implementation is to add the product directly to their cart.
+A later implementation is to add the product directly to their cart from this card.

 ![Wishlist](assets/screenshots/wishlist.png)